LiorKogan/V1/README.md

 * _P1': Any person who owns at least five white horses.
 Report only the person_
 * _P1'': Any person who owns at least five white horses.
 Report only the horses_
+* _P1''': Any person who owns at least five white horses.
+Report the person and five of his horses_

 An answer to a query pattern may be: